vijithassar/memento/README.md

   {start: 25, end: "0:35", data: "orange"}
 ];
 ```

-# Timestamps #

-Internally, memento represents all timestamps as numerical integers and floats representing elapsed seconds.
-However, it can also accept timestamps as a string, in DD:HH:MM:SS format.
-Partial seconds are allowed in this string timestamp format.
-Unused time elements can be omitted from the string timestamps, so "1:30" will translate to 90 seconds.

 **memento.seconds()** is available as a helper function which will convert string timestamps into numbers.
 It takes a single argument, which should be a string representing the timestamp.
 If the argument supplied is a number, it will be transparently returned.